tgong1/svrp_evaluation/README.md

 # Evaluation of structrual variation imputation reference panels
-Evaluation of structural variation phasing and imputation performance.
+Code accompanying the development of Han-SV panel for structural variation (SV) phasing and imputation performance evaluation.